Invariant Einstein Kropina metrics on Lie groups and homogeneous spaces: Abstract

 \section{Abstract}

 In this article, we study Einstein Kropina metrics on Lie groups and homogeneous spaces.
-We give a simple way to build the Einstein Kropina metrics on Lie groups.
-As an example of this method, we construct a family of non-Riemannian Einstein Kropina metrics on the special orthogonal group $SO(n)$.
-Then we classify all left invariant Einstein Kropina metrics on simply connected $3$-dimensional real Lie groups induced by left invariant Riemannian metrics.
-Finally, we provide a way for constructing Einstein Kropina metrics on homogeneous spaces.
-Using this way, we study invariant Einstein Kropina metrics on spheres.
-Finally, we show that any projective space admits a non-Riemannian Einstein Kropina metric.
+We give a method to construct Einstein Kropina metrics on Lie groups.
+As an example of this method, a family of non-Riemannian Einstein Kropina metrics on the special orthogonal group $SO(n)$ is given.
+Then, we classify all left invariant Einstein Kropina metrics on simply connected $3$-dimensional real Lie groups.
+We provide a procedure to build Einstein Kropina metrics on homogeneous spaces.
+Using this technique, we study invariant Einstein Kropina metrics on spheres.
+Finally, we show that projective spaces do not admit any homogeneous non-Riemannian Einstein Kropina metrics.